theramiyer/blog/_posts/2018/2018-05-14-my-take-on-pari.md

 > ...logic dictates that if you believe in the one, you have to reconcile the existence of the other.
 > ---Dr Spencer Reid (Criminal Minds)

-There’s a scene in the movie that has an Islamic professor feeding his grandson, during which the grandosn asks what a _Djinn_ is.
+There’s a scene in the movie that has an Islamic professor feeding his grandson, during which the grandson asks what a _Djinn_ is.
 The grandfather says, ‘It’s all the bad thoughts in you; thoughts such as, “I won’t go to school.” or, “I won’t listen to my parents.” ’ This movie is based on the dark supernatural side as per Islam, so the terms are new.
 And one good thing about this movie is that there's no crazy exorcism or gore in places of worship.

 Now to the real content: this movie focusses on one of the demons called _Ifrit_. _Ifrit_ is considered to be the worst demon.
 Here are some of his characteristics as per the movie: